Daniel-Cross/orderbook/README.md

 **Reusability**: The headless architecture means developers can use just the core (3 files, ~600 lines) or the entire UI.
 Works in React, Vue, Svelte, or vanilla JavaScript.

-**Completeness**: From WebSocket protocol implementation to visual polish (depth bars, highlights, spread display), every aspect is thoughtfully executed.
-The documentation (487 lines across 2 files) rivals commercial SDKs.
+**Completeness**: From WebSocket protocol implementation to visual polish (depth bars, highlights, spread display), every aspect is thoughtfully executed with comprehensive inline documentation and TypeScript types throughout.

 **Innovation**: The time-travel feature is unique in orderbook visualizers—invaluable for debugging, education, and post-market analysis.